Saudsaad5/405-Hub/README.md

 ## 🚧 Project Status

 - 🔄 Profile system and XP tracking – in progress
-- ✅ Firebase Hosting & Firestore integration – done
+- ✅ User can post, like, and comment – done
 - 🔜 Post management, and gamification UI polish